MicrosoftDocs/quantum-docs/articles/how-to-manage-quantum-workspaces-with-azure-resource-manager.md

 ---
 title: Manage quantum workspaces with the Azure Resource Manager
-description: This guide shows you how to create and delete quantum workspaces using the Azure Resource Manager (ARM and Bicep).
+description: This guide shows you how to create and delete quantum workspaces using the Azure Resource Manager.
 author: hsirtl
 ms.author: hsirtl
 ms.service: azure-quantum